 Feline Hyperthyroidism

-The thyroid is an organ in the body that is responsible for production of two hormones: thyroxine (T4) and triiodothyronine (T3), which help to regulate the metabolism.
+The thyroid is an organ in the body responsible for producing two hormones: thyroxine (T4) and triiodothyronine (T3), which help regulate the metabolism.
 T4 is the most common hormone, but T3 is the actual functional hormone.
-Therefore, any T4 that the thyroid gland produces has to be converted to T3 by the liver before it can be active.
+Therefore, any T4 the thyroid gland produces must be converted to T3 by the liver before it can be active.

 The body needs iodine to make thyroid hormones.
 It controls the rate of hormonal production based on need and current illnesses, however, the thyroid gland itself can become diseased and make too few hormones (hypothyroidism) or too many (hyperthyroidism).